Here Are 4 Reasons You Should Consider Buying in Port Richmond

 While every homeowner’s reasons for relocating are different, it’s safe to say no matter what you’re looking for, be it a larger space, a garage, a neighborhood feel or a place to launch your own small business, Port Richmond covers all of these bases.

 Ready to make your move?
-For more information about buying or selling a home in the communities of the Greater Philadelphia area and the Delaware Valley, visit Coldwell Banker Preferred online at www.coldwellbankerhomes.com/philadelphia.This post is a sponsored collaboration between Coldwell Banker Preferred and Philadelphia magazine's advertising department.
+For more information about buying or selling a home in the communities of the Greater Philadelphia area and the Delaware Valley, visit Coldwell Banker Preferred online at www.coldwellbankerhomes.com/philadelphia.This is a paid partnership between Coldwell Banker Preferred and Philadelphia Magazine's City/Studio